ManageIQ/manageiq-documentation/general_configuration/_topics/configuration.md

 #### Zones

-You can organize your {{ site.data.product.title }} Infrastructure into zones to configure failover and isolate traffic.
+You can organize your {{ site.data.product.title_short }} Infrastructure into zones to configure failover and isolate traffic.
 A provider that is discovered by a server in a specific zone gets monitored and managed in that zone.
-All jobs, such as a SmartState Analysis or VM power operation, dispatched by a server in a specific zone can get processed by any {{ site.data.product.title }}
+All jobs, such as a SmartState Analysis or VM power operation, dispatched by a server in a specific zone can get processed by any {{ site.data.product.title_short }}
 appliance assigned to that same zone.

 Zones can be created based on your own environment.
 You can make zones based on geographic location, network location, or function.
 When first started, a new server is put into the default zone.

-Suppose you have four {{ site.data.product.title }} appliances with two in the East zone, appliances A and B, and two in the West zone, appliances C and D.
+Suppose you have four {{ site.data.product.title_short }} appliances with two in the East zone, appliances A and B, and two in the West zone, appliances C and D.
-VC East is discovered by one of the {{ site.data.product.title }} appliances in the
+VC East is discovered by one of the {{ site.data.product.title_short }} appliances in the
-{{ site.data.product.title }} Eastern zone.
+{{ site.data.product.title_short }} Eastern zone.
 If Appliance A dispatches a job of analyzing twenty virtual machines, this job can be processed by either Appliance A or B, but not C or D.